-Syntax drv_communicat drv_communication_log=filename Parameters filename The name of the log file.
-Applicability All C-SPY drivers.
-Description 1 0 Use this option to log the communication between C-SPY and the target system to a file.
+Syntax drv_communicati drv_communication_log=filename Parameters filename The name of the log file.
+For use with All C-SPY hardware d All C-SPY hardware drivers.
+Description Use this option to log the communication between C-SPY and the target system to a file.
 To interpret the result, detailed knowledge of the communication protocol is required.
-X Project>Options>De Project>Options>Debugger>Driver>Log communication
+2 Project>Options>De bugger>Driver>Log communication